Vanscoy, Saskatchewan: Attractions

-Within 19 kilometers or 12 miles of Vanscoy is the Otapasoo Trails Recreation Site.
-Pike Lake Provincial Park has hiking trails, boating, and marsh land conservation area, and is located 16 kilometers or 10 miles to the southeast of Vanscoy.
+Within 19 kilometres or 12 miles of Vanscoy is the Otapasoo Trails Recreation Site.
+Pike Lake Provincial Park has hiking trails, boating, and marsh land conservation area, and is located 16 kilometres or 10 miles to the southeast of Vanscoy.

 Education

-Vanscoy School provides schooling for Kindergarten to Grade 8 within the Village of Vanscoy, after which they generally go to nearby Delisle for Grades 9 to 12.
+Vanscoy School provides schooling for Kindergarten to Grade 8 within the village of Vanscoy, after which they generally go to nearby Delisle for Grades 9 to 12.